brayo003/Substrate-X-Theory-of-Information-Gravity/README.md

 The framework is applicable to deterministic physical systems, controlled engineering environments, and simplified biological or information-structured processes.
 It is explicitly not intended for adaptive, reflexive, or semantically driven domains.

+Empirical Observation
-Empirical Observation: α-Scaling Across Domains
+α-Scaling Across Domains

 Exploratory analysis across multiple domains reveals consistent power-law scaling behavior in reduced-order representations of instability growth and saturation.
 These behaviors are summarized by a scaling exponent α extracted from fitted reduced models.

 Two broad regimes have been observed:

+Observed Scaling Regimes
 Domain Class	Observed α (mean ± σ)	Data Source Type	Interpretation Physical (non-living)	1.25 ± 0.01	Spacecraft telemetry, fluid stress curves	Faster instability amplification Biological (simplified)	0.45 ± 0.02	Lifespan stress and recovery datasets	Slower accumulation, higher tolerance